 Volunteers play a critical role in helping the Garden grow—and not all work with plants!
 A dedicated group of volunteers work closely with our staff to present a wide range of activities to the community.
 Whether you can help several times a year for a special event or are able to dedicate a few hours a week, we invite you to join our volunteer community.
 No experience is needed—just a love of the Garden and desire to support its mission.
 Please review the list of Volunteer Opportunities to determine your areas of interest.

-Your application will be reviewed by the Volunteer Coordinator and you will be contacted for an interview according to the Garden’s needs.
 Minimum age to volunteer at the Garden is 12.
 Volunteers younger than 15 years must be accompanied by an adult.
 All volunteers working with children or handling money must consent to a background check.

 Check out current volunteer opportunities here!